• Skip to primary navigation

 Versatile Dessert: Poha Kesari is a versatile dessert that can be served on its own as a sweet treat, as part of a festive meal, or even as a breakfast dish.
 It can be enjoyed at any time of the day, and its soft and satisfying texture makes it appealing to people of all ages.

-How to make Aval Kesari at home
+How to prepare Aval Kesari

 Heat a pan.
 Add aval and dry roast for a couple of minutes.
 Let it cool down.
 Add the roasted aval to a mixer grinder.
 Grind it to a coarse powder.